 BA in Neuroscience

-Nervous systems take in and process sensory information, store and retrieve memories, produce motivational states and motor outputs, and directly generate the breathtaking variety of behaviors we observe across human and nonhuman animals.
+Nervous systems are responsible for our motivations, sensations, memories, and actions, generating the breathtaking variety of behaviors we observe across human and nonhuman animals.
 But how does a network of interconnected nerve cells—from perhaps a few hundred in small invertebrates to roughly 100 billion in humans—perform this remarkable function?
 How do healthy human brains generate our conscious experiences, our emotions, our unmatched behavioral complexity, and our near-limitless capacity for forming new memories?
 How do disorders of and injuries to our nervous systems generate the debilitating symptoms—such as memory loss and paralysis—that affect people with conditions like Alzheimer’s disease or spinal cord damage?
 And what opportunities—such as novel drug treatments or brain-controlled prosthetics—might we someday use to treat these pathologies?

 The undergraduate major in Neuroscience is motivated by an enthusiasm for exploring these and other questions in the field, alongside an urgency to foster general scientific literacy amidst a constant stream of news stories heralding “life-changing” discoveries.
 Growing academic interest and popular fascination with the brain signal a dynamic time for the field of neuroscience and inform our two broad goals: to prepare students for careers in neuroscience or other natural sciences in both academia and private industry, and to nurture skills and competencies that apply to these and other postgraduate trajectories, including education, law, public policy, communication, sales and marketing, engineering, public health, and clinical and behavioral therapy.